The effects of twenty-one nutrients and phytonutrients on cognitive function: A narrative review

 Abstract:

-Brain health is becoming more important to the average person as the number of people with cognitive impairments, such as Alzheimer’s disease (AD), is rising significantly.
+Background and Aim: Brain health is becoming more important to the average person as the number of people with cognitive impairments, such as Alzheimer’s disease (AD), is rising significantly.
 The current Food and Drug Administration-approved pharmacotherapeutics for dementia neither cure nor halt cognitive decline; they just delay the worsening cognitive impairment.
 This narrative review summarizes the effects of nutrients and phytonutrients on cognitive function.

 Methods: A comprehensive literature search of PubMed was performed to find clinical trials in humans that assessed the effects of nutrients and phytonutrients on cognitive function published in English between 2000 and 2021.
 Six independent reviewers evaluated the articles for inclusion in this review.